Shrek 4-D: Plot

-Immediately after the events of the first film, Thelonious appears and captures Princess Fiona, with Shrek and Donkey giving chase.
-Upon Shrek and Donkey searching around the local graveyard, Lord Farquaad's spirit sends a stone statue of Dragon from his tomb to go after them and kill them.
+While Shrek and Princess Fiona, assisted by Donkey, try to find the Honeymoon Hotel, where they plan to stay for their honeymoon, Thelonious appears and captures Fiona, with Shrek and Donkey giving chase.
+Upon Shrek and Donkey searching around the local graveyard, Lord Farquaad's ghost reanimates the stone statue of Dragon from his tomb to go after them and kill them.
 The real Dragon arrives to the rescue, leading to a chase ending with the stone dragon losing its wings against the walls of a hole and falling into the water below.
 Farquaad sends Fiona on a raft to fall over the waterfall (with Thelonious still on it, not realizing he was supposed to get off), intending to kill her so that they can rule the underworld together.
 Fiona manages to break the restraints and knees Thelonious in the groin, causing him to fall off the raft.
-Shrek and Donkey arrive shortly after to rescue her before the raft plunges over the waterfall, but in the end, all four of them fall over the waterfall, only to be saved by Dragon, who then (under Donkey's orders) breathes fire at Farquaad, seemingly destroying him again.
+Shrek and Donkey arrive shortly after to rescue her before the raft plunges over the waterfall, but in the end, all four of them fall over the waterfall.
+They are saved by Dragon, who then breathes fire at Farquaad, destroying him again.
 Dragon gives Shrek and Fiona a ride to the Honeymoon Hotel, and she and Donkey ride off to have a honeymoon of their own by making waffles.
 Shrek and Fiona's honeymoon is interrupted by the Fairy Tale creatures, but they go along with it.
 Everyone celebrates after Shrek says "Let The Honeymoon Begin!".
 He then pops the cork off champagne, sending one of the fairies flying with the cork.